Azure/azure-sdk-for-js/sdk/storage/storage-queue/README.md

 npm install @azure/storage-queue
 ```

+### Authenticating with Azure Active Directory

+The Azure Queue Storage service supports the use of Azure Active Directory to authenticate requests to its APIs.
+The [`@azure/identity`](https://www.npmjs.com/package/@azure/identity) package provides a variety of credential types that your application can use to do this.
+The [README for `@azure/identity`](/sdk/identity/identity/README.md) provides more details and samples to get you started.

 ### Compatibility

 This library is compatible with Node.js and browsers, and validated against LTS Node.js versions (>=8.16.0) and latest versions of Chrome, Firefox and Edge.